-- (a) Each Catch-Up Eligible Participant may elect to have a portion of his Basic Compensation contributed to his or her Catch-Up Account.
-A "Catch-Up Eligible Participant" is a Participant who is, or will be, age 50 before the end of the Plan Year, regardless of whether such Eligible Employee terminates employment with the Employer or dies prior to reaching age 50 during that Plan Year. - (b) A Catch-Up Eligible Participant may, in accordance with the procedures established from time to time by the Plan Administrator, elect to have a portion of his Basic Compensation contributed to his Catch-Up Account.
+- (a) Each Catch-Up Eligible Participant may elect to have a portion of his Basic Compensation deferred as a Catch-Up Contribution.
+A "Catch-Up Eligible Participant" is a Participant who is, or will be, age 50 before the end of the Plan Year, regardless of whether such Eligible Employee terminates employment with the Employer or dies prior to reaching age 50 during that Plan Year. - (b) A Catch-Up Eligible Participant may, in accordance with the procedures established from time to time by the Plan Administrator, elect to have a portion of his Basic Compensation deferred as a Catch-Up Contribution.
 A Catch-Up Eligible Participant may elect to commence, increase, decrease or discontinue Catch-Up Contributions in such manner and at such times as the Plan Administrator shall specify from time to time, which shall be at least once per year, or more frequently as the Plan Administrator may specify in uniform and nondiscriminatory rules.
 The Catch-Up Eligible Participant's election shall specify the amount of his Basic Compensation to be contributed, which amount shall be between 1% and 60% of the Catch-Up Eligible Participant's Basic Compensation for each payroll period.
 The determination of whether an amount is a Catch-Up Contribution will be determined at the close of the calendar year in which the Catch-Up Contribution is made, after application of the Plan limits on Salary Deferral Contributions set forth in Article V.